Womp Womp Meaning: Behind the Sad Trombone Sound

 Gaming:

-Gamers use it to tease or empathize with someone when they make a mistake in a light-hearted way.
+Gamers use it to tease or empathize with someone who makes a mistake in a light-hearted way.

 Example: